ibarakaiev/fireside/README.md

 ### Planned tasks

 - **`fireside.init`**: creates a `fireside.exs` in the root of the project.
   Will potentially include smart logic to guess its contents as well.
+This should be run only when developing a component.
 - **`fireside.install {app_name}@github:..`** or **`fireside.install {app_name}@git:..`**:
   installs a Fireside component from a Git reference or from Github.
 - **`fireside.install {app_name}@{version}`**: installs a Fireside component